-I'm a BACP Senior Accredited Counsellor/Psychotherapist with 25 years' full-time experience, and have worked successfully with hundreds of clients, seeing individuals, couples and groups.
-I was employed by the NHS from 1993-2008 and held a number of senior posts, offering long-term as well as brief time-limited therapy (specialising in Trauma and Sexual Abuse), and maintaining a special interest in Depression.
+I'm a BACP Senior Accredited Counsellor/Psychotherapist with almost 30 years' full-time experience, and have worked successfully with hundreds of clients, seeing individuals, couples and groups.
+I worked for the NHS from 1993-2008 in a number of senior posts, delivering long-term and brief time-limited therapy (specialising in Trauma and Sexual Abuse), and maintaining a particular interest in Depression.

 If you've never had therapy before, finding the right practitioner can be a baffling procedure.
-Professional qualifications and experience are extremely important, but most crucial of all is the quality of the therapeutic relationship.
-I see therapy as a dynamic, collaborative process where the client feels comfortable with and confident in the therapist so that difficult subjects can be explored in safety and freedom.
-For me, this means cultivating a unique working partnership with each individual client, and I obtain great job satisfaction from using that partnership to help clients turn their lives around.
+Professional qualifications and experience are naturally very important, but most crucial of all is the quality of the therapeutic relationship between therapist and client.
+For me, therapy is a collaborative, dynamic process where the client feels comfortable with and confident in the therapist, so that difficult subjects can be explored in safety and freedom.
+This means building a unique working partnership with each individual client, and I get enormous job satisfaction from using that partnership to help clients turn their lives around.

-I have worked extensively with people from the creative arts field - musicians, artists, actors, writers and directors struggling with professional confidence, reliance on alcohol, depression, and relationship problems.
-I also work frequently with Health Professionals from across the entire spectrum of care and clinical work.
+I've done a lot of work with people from the creative arts field - musicians, artists, actors, writers and directors struggling with professional confidence, insecurity, depression, and relationship problems.
+I also work with Health Professionals, from across the spectrum of care and clinical work.
 Having been an NHS practitioner for fifteen years, I know how comparatively poor we can often be at taking enough care of ourselves whilst looking after others.
-I have also worked with young adults in an educational setting (Eastbourne College), and for The Priory (Hove), with adult inpatient and day clients.
+I've also worked with young adults in an educational setting (Eastbourne College), and for The Priory (Hove), with adult inpatient and day clients.

-Integrative in approach, I have continued to explore different therapeutic techniques, including CBT, Mindfulness-based therapy, EMDR and Brief Psychodynamic Therapy, and have developed a repertoire of skills which I try to match to the specific needs and circumstances of each client.
+Integrative in approach, I have continued to explore different therapeutic techniques, including CBT, Mindfulness-based therapy, EMDR and Brief Psychodynamic Therapy, and I've developed a repertoire of skills which I try to match to the specific needs and circumstances of each client.
 In my experience, one approach definitely does not 'fit all', so in any assessment session I will work on jointly formulating a clear therapy plan that will be tailored specifically you as an individual (or couple).
-You may only need a few sessions to get through a transient crisis, or you may be looking for something longer-term to tackle more deep-rooted issues.
-Whatever the focus, I try to keep consultations as free of jargon as possible, and if I am not the right person to help I will be honest about this, and will suggest appropriate alternatives.
+You may only need a few sessions to get through a transient crisis, or you might be looking for something longer-term, to tackle more deep-rooted issues.
+Whatever the focus, I try to keep consultations as free of jargon as possible - and if I am not the right person to help you I will be honest about this, and will suggest appropriate alternatives.